vijaymarupudi/nvim-fzf/README.md

 non file buffers, bindings to delete buffers, or change colorschemes). fzf expects a shell command for these parameters.
 Making your own shell command and setting up RPC can be cumbersome.
-This plugin provides an easy API to run a lua function / closure in response these actions.
+This plugin provides an easy API to run a lua function / closure in response to these actions.

 ```lua
 local fzf = require "fzf".fzf